Wrapped Bitcoin (WBTC) Price Up 12.2% This Week

-Wrapped Bitcoin (WBTC) traded down 1.5% against the dollar during the 24 hour period ending at 0:00 AM ET on July 17th.
-In the last seven days, Wrapped Bitcoin has traded 12.2% higher against the dollar.
-One Wrapped Bitcoin token can currently be bought for about $64,717.39 or 1.00052211 BTC on cryptocurrency exchanges.
-Wrapped Bitcoin has a total market cap of $10.02 billion and $226.82 million worth of Wrapped Bitcoin was traded on exchanges in the last 24 hours.
+Wrapped Bitcoin (WBTC) traded 0.1% higher against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on July 21st.
+Wrapped Bitcoin has a total market cap of $10.43 billion and $126.93 million worth of Wrapped Bitcoin was traded on exchanges in the last 24 hours.
+One Wrapped Bitcoin token can now be purchased for $67,389.93 or 1.00003948 BTC on major exchanges.
+Over the last week, Wrapped Bitcoin has traded up 12.2% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.